Mercandj/compose-aspect-ratio-reference/readme.md

 ## What?

-Library to complete the JetPack Compose `Modifier.aspectRatio` with a reference.
+Jetpack Compose [`Modifier.aspectRatio`](https://developer.android.com/reference/kotlin/androidx/compose/ui/Modifier#(androidx.compose.ui.Modifier).aspectRatio(kotlin.Float,kotlin.Boolean)) does not let you choose the reference.

 **Goal.** Choose the reference to compute the ratio based on: